 Simple English definitions for legal terms

-Read a random definition: dormant
+Read a random definition: vicar general

 A load line is a mark on the side of a ship that shows how deep it can be loaded in different types of water and weather conditions.
 It helps to make sure that ships are not overloaded and are safe to sail.
 The load line is important because if a ship is too heavy, it can sink and put the crew in danger.
 Load lines were created to prevent ships from being overloaded and to keep sailors safe.